vasspilka/reportier/README.md

 # Reportier the stat tracker

 A tracker that tracks the count of events.
-Most notably it can track and report automatically on time (roughly) without the  using 3rd party software like cron, as long as you keep adding items.
+Most notably (as long as you keep adding items) it can track and report automatically on time (roughly) without the use of 3rd party software like cron.
-And it has an extremely thin public interface (basically you just add items).
+And it has an extremely thin public interface, basically you just add items.

 ## Usage